Our supervision of medical technology

-Medical devices are defined as products used for diagnosis or treatment in the health care sector, with the exception of medicines.
-Examples include implants like pacemakers or prostheses, surgical instruments and MRI scanners, but also a blood glucose meter for home use or software such as a medical app on a smartphone.
+Medical devices are used for diagnosis or treatment purposes in the healthcare sector.
+Examples include implants such as pacemakers or prostheses, medical equipment such as MRI scanners, ventilators or surgical instruments, but also may include software, such as a medical app on a smartphone.

 In vitro diagnostic medical devices

 In vitro diagnostic medical devices (IVDs) constitute a separate group of medical devices.
 They are tests that help to identify diseases, disorders or abnormalities.
 IVDs are used at different times in the care process.
 They help doctors to make a diagnosis.
 Special laboratories, such as those in hospitals, are important users of IVDs.
 But general practitioners also use IVDs in their practice, for example to examine urine for an infection.
 There are also IVDs that a person can use at home.
 Examples include a pregnancy test and a blood glucose meter.

 Medical technology and its application open up opportunities.
 Innovations result in new treatment methods that serve the interests of the patient.
 At the same time, medical technology also involves risks.
 The risks must be identified and controlled as much as possible.